-The Head Teacher is responsible for ensuring the school's fire risk assessment is undertaken and implemented following guidance contained in the Education Health and Safety Manual.
-The fire risk assessment is located in the school's fire log book in the Head Teachers office and will be reviewed on an annual basis.
+The Heads of School are responsible for ensuring the school's fire risk assessment is undertaken and implemented following guidance contained in 'Fire safety risk assessment; Educational premises' and the Education Health and Safety Manual.

+The fire risk assessment is located in the office in the Health and Safety file and will be reviewed on an annual basis.